davidly/m68/README.md

 mm68.bat and mm68.sh build the m68 emulator targeting the 68000 so the emulator can run itself recursively. mall.bat and mall.sh build all of the test apps.

-The test apps in the c_tests folder build with newlib and have the required stubs for newlib to call into Linux-like system calls emulated by m68. m68start.s has the assembly code that initializes newlib then calls main(). newlib68.c has the small wrappers that are called by newlib then make Linux-style system calls into the m68 emulator via the Trap insruction.
+The test apps in the c_tests folder build with newlib and have the required BSP stubs for newlib to call into Linux-like system calls emulated by m68. m68start.s has the assembly code that initializes newlib then calls main(). newlib68.c has the small wrappers that are called by newlib then make Linux-style system calls into the m68 emulator via the Trap insruction.
 It's required to link these two object